-Thank you to everyone who took part in the first stage of the Community Governance Review (CGR) assessing support for the creation of a town council for Tonbridge.
+Thank you to everyone who took part in the first and second stages of the Community Governance Review (CGR) assessing support for the creation of a town council for Tonbridge.

-With a majority of responses in favour of the proposal, we are now inviting further views on key aspects of how a town council could operate.
-These include whether the town council area should be divided into wards, the number of councillors that should be elected and whether the town should have a mayor.
+With a majority of responses in favour of the proposal, we invited further views on key aspects of how a town council could operate.
+These included whether the town council area should be divided into wards, the number of councillors that should be elected and whether the town should have a mayor.
+Results of the econd stage results will be published shortly.

 First consultation results